my-carla/sumo/docs/web/docs/Tools/tls.md

 # tls_csvSignalGroups.py

-Converts a csv-tls-description into one SUMO can read as additional file.
+Converts a csv-tls-description into one SUMO can read as additional file (and vice versa).
 This tool differs from **tls_csv2SUMO.py** by being based on signal groups in a way that is closer to the typical representation used by traffic engineers.
-It accepts green times per signal group and creates the [sumo](../sumo.md) tls representation out of it using the .
+It accepts green times per signal group and creates the [sumo](../sumo.md) tls representation out of it.
 Example call to convert two csv-tls-descriptions into the additional file *tls.add.xml*:

 ```
-<SUMO_HOME>/tools/tls/tls_csvSignalgroups.py -n net.net.xml -i tl1.csv,tl2.csv -o tls.add.xml
+python tools/tls/tls_csvSignalgroups.py -n net.net.xml -i tl1.csv,tl2.csv -o tls.add.xml
 ```

 In the opposite direction, templates for csv-tls-descriptions of all tls